eanselmi/terraform-aws-ec2-rds-scheduler/README.md

 # How to use it

-1. Clone the repository and reference the module in your Terraform code.
+1. Clone the repository or set the source directly against this github reposiroty in your Terraform code.
    <br/>

 Example: